SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/non-delivery-reports-and-bounce-messages/ndr-procedures.md

     Mailbox size quotas:

     **ProhibitSendReceiveMailBox**: A mailbox exceeds its `ProhibitSendReceiveQuota` limit.

     **ProhibitSendMailbox**: A mailbox exceeds its `ProhibitSendQuota` limit.

     **WarningMailbox**: A mailbox exceeds its `IssueWarningQuota` limit when it has a `ProhibitSendQuota` or `ProhibitSendReceiveQuota` limit configured.

     **WarningMailboxUnlimitedSize**: A mailbox exceeds its `IssueWarningQuota` limit when it doesn't have a `ProhibitSendQuota` or `ProhibitSendReceiveQuota` limit configured.

     Public folder size quotas:

     **ProhibitPostPublicFolder**: A public folder exceeds its `ProhibitPostQuota` limit.

     **WarningPublicFolder**: A public folder exceeds its `IssueWarningQuota` limit when it has a `ProhibitPostQuota` limit configured.

     **WarningPublicFolderUnlimitedSize**: A public folder exceeds its `IssueWarningQuota` limit when it doesn't have a `ProhibitPostQuota` limit configured.

     Maximum number of messages in a mailbox folder:

     **ProhibitReceiveMailboxMessagesPerFolderCount**: A mailbox exceeds its `MailboxMessagesPerFolderCountReceiveQuota` limit.

-    **WarningMailboxMessagesPerFolderCount**: A mailbox exceeds its  `MailboxMessagesPerFolderCountWarningQuota` limit when it has a  `MailboxMessagesPerFolderCountReceiveQuota` limit configured.
+    **WarningMailboxMessagesPerFolderCount**: A mailbox exceeds its `MailboxMessagesPerFolderCountWarningQuota` limit when it has a `ailboxMessagesPerFolderCountReceiveQuota` limit configured.

     **WarningMailboxMessagesPerFolderUnlimitedCount**: A mailbox exceeds its `MailboxMessagesPerFolderCountWarningQuota` limit when it doesn't have a `MailboxMessagesPerFolderCountReceiveQuota` limit configured.

     Maximum number of subfolders in a mailbox folder:

     **ProhibitReceiveFolderHierarchyChildrenCountCount**: A mailbox exceeds its `FolderHierarchyChildrenCountReceiveQuota` limit.

     **WarningFolderHierarchyChildrenCount**: A mailbox exceeds its `FolderHierarchyChildrenCountWarningQuota` limit when it has a `FolderHierarchyChildrenCountReceiveQuota` limit configured.

     **WarningFolderHierarchyChildrenUnlimitedCount**: A mailbox exceeds its `FolderHierarchyChildrenCountWarningQuota` limit when it doesn't have a `FolderHierarchyChildrenCountReceiveQuota` limit configured.

     **ProhibitReceiveFoldersCount**: A mailbox exceeds its `FoldersCountReceiveQuota` limit.

     **WarningFoldersCount**: A mailbox exceeds its `FoldersCountWarningQuota` limit when it has a `FoldersCountReceiveQuota` limit configured.

     **WarningFoldersCountUnlimited** A mailbox exceeds its `FoldersCountWarningQuota` limit when it doesn't have a `FoldersCountReceiveQuota` limit configured.

     Maximum number of levels (depth) in a mailbox folder:

     **ProhibitReceiveFolderHierarchyDepth**: A mailbox exceeds its `FolderHierarchyDepthWarningQuota` limit.

     **WarningFolderHierarchyDepth**: A mailbox exceeds its `FolderHierarchyDepthWarningQuota` limit when it has a `FolderHierarchyDepthReceiveQuota` limit configured.

     **WarningFolderHierarchyDepthUnlimited:**: A mailbox exceeds its `FolderHierarchyDepthWarningQuota` limit when it doesn't have a `FolderHierarchyDepthReceiveQuota` limit configured.

 ## Supported languages for NDRs
 <a name="NDRLanguages"> </a>